 they can use it to enter the system.

 The most vulnerable devices usually use some form of transmission technology like radio or cloud connections.
 Sadly, implants fall under this category.

 What Are Cybernetic Implants?

 A cybernetic implant is any manufactured device that doctors place inside a living body to replace, support, or enhance a specific biological structure.

 These inventions have helped thousands of medical patients with different conditions ranging from heart disease to dementia.
 People also use other implants as active transponders or storage for information.
 The benefits are endless, and this technology can only get better from here.

 There are, however, inherent risks that come with these devices.
-Only a couple of years ago, there was a scare that many cybernetic organisms pose a legitimate threat to the health and safety of their users.
+Only a couple of years ago, there was a scare that many pose a legitimate threat to the health and safety of their users.
 However, what many don’t realize is that they are potential vectors for hacking attacks.